-- 10.9.3.1.
+- 10.9.3.
+Auditors satisfying the following requirements shall only attend Module A via online or offline as a mandatory training course: - 10.9.3.1.
 Having over 3 years of work experience in tourism certification; and - 10.9.3.2.
-Having at least 10 audits of Hotels/Accommodations/Tour Operators against a GSTC Recognized Standard or the GSTC Criteria completed within the previous 3 consecutive years.
+Having at least 10 audits of Hotel/Accommodation/Tour Operator against a GSTC-Recognized Standard or the GSTC Criteria completed within the previous 3 consecutive years.